Des Moines, Iowa: Origin of Fort Des Moines

-Early, non-Native American, settlement
+Early settlement

 Settlers occupied the abandoned fort and nearby areas.
 On May 25, 1846, the state legislature designated Fort Des Moines as the seat of Polk County.
 Arozina Perkins, a school teacher who spent the winter of 1850–1851 in the town of Fort Des Moines, was not favorably impressed:

 This is one of the strangest looking "cities" I ever saw...
 This town is at the juncture of the Des Moines and Raccoon Rivers.
 It is mostly a level prairie with a few swells or hills around it.
 We have a court house of "brick" and one church, a plain, framed building belonging to the Methodists.
 There are two taverns here, one of which has a most important little bell that rings together some fifty boarders.
 I cannot tell you how many dwellings there are, for I have not counted them; some are of logs, some of brick, some framed, and some are the remains of the old dragoon houses...
 The people support two papers and there are several dry goods shops.
 I have been into but four of them...
 Society is as varied as the buildings are.
 There are people from nearly every state, and Dutch, Swedes, etc.

 In May 1851, much of the town was destroyed during the Flood of 1851.
 "The Des Moines and Raccoon Rivers rose to an unprecedented height, inundating the entire country east of the Des Moines River.
 Crops were utterly destroyed, houses and fences swept away."
 The city started to rebuild from scratch.